shevaun/shevaun.github.io/_posts/2012-04-05-faster-tdd-with-spork-guard-and-test-unit.markdown

 layout: post
 title: Faster TDD with Spork, Guard & Test::Unit
 enki_id: 5
-tags: rails, guard, spork, test unit, tdd
+tags: rails guard spork test-unit tdd testing
 ---

 Using [spork](https://github.com/sporkrb/spork) and [guard](https://github.com/guard/guard) together is a great way to speed up the test feedback cycle.
 Having minimum latency between code changes and test output is a great productivity booster, and is especially useful for certain tasks such as Test Driven Development, fixing bugs or refactoring code.